euiyounghwang/euiyounghwang.github.io/README.md

 ![Alt text](screenshot/image-13.png)
 - I am studying for building Django & Django REST Framework (DRF) (<i>https://github.com/euiyounghwang/python-django/tree/master</i>)with Poetry dependency management and Python Virtual Enviroment
 - Build, Develope and Deploy from Elasticsearch v1.7.3 ~ v7.9.X (Design, Develop and Deploy an  Elasticsearch Cluster between WAS and Data Feed application with DB and Documentum server with our Enterprise Search Service for 7 years)
-- Implementation 'Ingest Application" to collect the dataset from the different types of source such as Oracle, Postgres, Web contents and other sources using Java, Python
+- Implementation 'Ingest Application' to collect the dataset from the different types of source such as Oracle, Postgres, Web contents and other sources for BatchJob using Java, Python
 - Build and Deploy Search-Guard Community Edition (<i>https://docs.search-guard.com/latest/search-guard-versions</i>) as free in order to replace Elasticsearch X-Pack under license policy using BASIC_AUTH
-- Build REST API Services based on Flask, Fastapi Web Framework, AI model such as Text Classification using Superviesed Model(FastText, Logistic Regression, SVM, KNN), Similarity Search using Doc2Vec Model (<i>https://github.com/euiyounghwang/ES_Python_Project/tree/master/Snapshot)</i>) and Spring Boot as backend services
+- Build REST API Services (Enterprie Search, Omnisearch, Text Prediction API Service with training, Documentum Service using Socket Server) based on Flask, Fastapi Web Framework, Spring Boot F/W AI model such as Text Classification using Superviesed Model(FastText, Logistic Regression, SVM, KNN), Similarity Search using Doc2Vec Model (<i>https://github.com/euiyounghwang/ES_Python_Project/tree/master/Snapshot)</i>) and Spring Boot as backend services
 - Interested with Elasticsearch v8 new features with Vectorized Search (<i>https://github.com/euiyounghwang/semantic-search-elasticsearch-openai-langchain, https://github.com/euiyounghwang/python-fastapi-vector-search/tree/master</i> __<i>using FAISS Model which means we use Facebook AI Similarity Search (FAISS) to efficiently search for similar text</i>__)
 ![Alt text](screenshot/image-12.png)
 ![Alt text](screenshot/image-15.png)